Snerdley's in there having a cow right now over what CNN's doing.

 We're being scared to death, fear-mongered.

-And every seems like every month and a half, and every every three months, there's a new budget crisis and the same crap gets rolled out.
+And every seems like every month and a half, every three months, there's a new budget crisis and the same crap gets rolled out.

-As I say, does it F. Chuck Todd, nightly news on NBC last night, said how long is this gonna go on?
+As I say, F. Chuck Todd, nightly news on NBC last night, said, how long is this going to go on?

 How long can Obama get away with this chicken little stuff?